 Focusing too heavily on one customer or one industry can put your business in a restrictive box that you may not be able to escape.

 For example, needs might shift the foundation of your business.
 You might tailor your processes and products for one company or industry, but those processes won’t transfer to other potential customers.
 Before you know it, your services are so niche that it’s nearly impossible to grow.
-This puts your business in the unenviable position of trying to attract customers and industries you aren’t equipped to handle.
+This puts your business in the unenviable position of attracting customers and industries you aren’t equipped to handle.
 By diversifying your business, you will have more control over your company’s success.

 Thinking About Market Expansion?

-The beginning stages of market expansion and diversification may be difficult to navigate.
-However, it will be worth it if you keep these factors in mind throughout the process.
-Get started with a free listing on Thomasnet.com where you can connect with buyers from a variety of industries and geographies to help expand your new markets.
+And be one step ahead of competitors with a free listing on Thomasnet.com where you can connect with buyers from various industries and geographies to help expand your new markets.
 In addition, our manufacturing marketing experts can help you penetrate new markets through strategic SEO programs and content marketing geared towards your target prospects.